bunnusrabbitus/test-repo/RPM protocol.md

   12. Aspirate primary antibody and wash coverslips X 1 with PBS.
   13. Incubate coverslips with secondary antibody diluted in SB for 1 h on rocker protected from light.
   14. Aspirate secondary and wash coverslips X 3 with PBS, leaving in last wash
-  15. Mount coverslips to glass slides with Prolong gold anti-fade reagent + dapi (6 µl for a 15mm coverslip).
+  15. Mount coverslips to glass slides with Prolong gold anti-fade reagent + DAPI (6 µl for a 15mm coverslip).
 Allow coverslips to cure overnight before imaging.
 Store slides in dark.

 ###IMPORTANT RECIPES: